Cradled in a Picturesque Valley between the Macal & Mopan Rivers

 is located along the Western Highway about 70 miles west and

 90 minutes drive time from Belize City and 9 miles east of the Guatemalan border.
-Teeming with archaeologists, peace corps
+Teeming with archaeologists, missionary

 "Cayo" is a unique blend of America's Old West and tropical

 backwater with frontier-like wooden shops on narrow streets.

 a good place to begin a tour of the town.
 Most evenings it's

 with lots of people walking in the streets.
 Burns Avenue